hac-man/Set-O-Matic/README.md

 ### Prerequisites

-Set-O-Matic works with any .Net Framework project in any Visual Studio version that supports T4 templates.
+Set-O-Matic works with any .Net Framework project in any Visual Studio version that supports T4 templates and uses a Web.config or App.config file.
 No additional software is required.

 ### Installation